-John Allison is Chairman of the Executive Advisory Council of the Cato Institute’s Center for Monetary and Financial Alternatives, and a member of the Cato Institute’s Board of Directors.
-He was president and CEO of the Cato Institute from October 2012 to April 2015.
+John Allison is an Executive in Residence at the Wake Forest School of Business.
+He is a member of the Cato Institute’s Board of Directors and Chairman of the Executive Advisory Council of the Cato Institute’s Center for Monetary and Financial Alternatives.
+Allison was president and CEO of the Cato Institute from October 2012 to April 2015.
 Prior to joining Cato, Allison was chairman and CEO of BB&T Corporation, the 10th‐largest financial services holding company headquartered in the United States.
 During his tenure as CEO from 1989 to 2008, BB&T grew from $4.5 billion to $152 billion in assets.
 He was recognized by the Harvard Business Review as one of the top 100 most successful CEOs in the world over the last decade.

 Allison is a Phi Beta Kappa graduate of the University of North Carolina – Chapel Hill.
-He received his master’s degree in management from Duke University, and is also a graduate of the Stonier Graduate School of Banking.
-Mr. Allison is the recipient of six honorary doctorate degrees.
+He received his master’s degree in management from Duke University and is also a graduate of the Stonier Graduate School of Banking.
+Allison is the recipient of six honorary doctorate degrees.